Music for a celebration of life

 Don’t overthink it.
 If a song feels right, it almost certainly is.
 Families occasionally worry that a choice is too unconventional or too light-hearted, but celebrations of life are precisely the occasion where personality should lead.
 A room full of people hearing the song that defined someone’s Saturday mornings is a room full of people remembering that person as they really were.

 If the celebration is at a crematorium, be mindful of time.
 Most crematorium slots run to 30 or 40 minutes, which puts a natural limit on the music.
 A church, village hall, or private venue gives you more flexibility.
-We work in all of these settings and can advise on what fits comfortably.
+We perform at celebrations of life across London, from venues in Hackney and Islington to halls and churches in Richmond and Kingston, and can advise on what fits comfortably in each setting.

 We can help